 I think it was a good decision to paint each side with a different color scheme, because now I have the option of using this old window anywhere I like in our house.
 While this color scheme (turqouise-green and blue) goes great in our dining room and living room, the back face’s color scheme (old white and and turqouise-green) will look lovely in our bedroom and staircase.

-I really like old windows like these, as there are many ways you can use them: as a picture frame like I did, or as a wreath backdrop, or as a wall art to display beautiful vintage images like Sandra from Looking for Potential did with her old window…by the way, Sandra’s window turned out really so pretty.
-If you’d like to check that out, click here to see her post.
-She is also giving the links for those beautiful vintage floral images she used 😉
+I really like old windows like these, as there are many ways you can use them: as a picture frame like I did, or as a wreath backdrop, or as a wall art like this beautiful window.
+It is really nice, isn’t it?

 Before I forget, this week we will be on holiday (going fishing all week long…YAY!!).
 Therefore, I will be sharing a project from last year: a small beat-up bookcase we found at Put & Take.
 It was my first painting project ever, so stay tuned to see how that one turned out 🙂